Background pattern

 • If you have altered blood levels of red blood cells, white blood cells, and platelets.

-• If you have any immune system disease (immunodeficiency syndromes).
+• If you suffer from any disease of the immune system (immunodeficiency syndromes).

-• If you have ulcers in the mouth, stomach, or intestines.
+• If you have ulcers in the mouth, stomach, or intestine.

 • If you are going to be vaccinated.